 How should I care for my skin after breast augmentation surgery?

 Your incisions will be extremely sensitive to sunlight during your healing.
 You’ll be wearing your support bra 24 hours a day for the first month, but after that, you cannot have any direct sun contact (or tanning booths) for at least six months.

 Your incision scars can be massaged with a high-quality moisturizing cream starting three weeks after surgery.
 This will promote early softening and better healing.

 Cost is always a consideration in elective surgery.
 A surgeon’s cost for breast augmentation may vary based on his or her experience, the type of breast implant used, as well as geographic office location.
 Many plastic surgeons offer patient financing plans, so be sure to ask.

-If you want to learn how more about breast augmentation surgery, Contact on of our offices in near New Brunswick, NJ, Staten Island, NY, and Brooklyn, NY.
+If you want to learn more about breast augmentation surgery, Contact us on one of our offices in near New Brunswick, NJ, Staten Island, NY, and Brooklyn, NY.
 You can also call us at (718) 608-1111, or check out our Cosmetic Surgery Blog.

 Words to know

 - Areola: Pigmented skin surrounding the nipple.